nickbrandt/GitLab/doc/development/documentation/styleguide.md

 - Always use a proper description for what the image is about.
 That way, when a browser fails to show the image, this text will be used as an alternative description.
-- If a heading is placed right after an image, always add three dashes (`---`) between the image and the heading.

 ### Remove image shadow